MuhammadFaiq123/Discount-Service-Tamyuz/README.md

 Discount Service Tamyuz is a Spring Boot Application to manage **products, users, and orders**, including **dynamic discount computation** based on user type and order amount.
 The application uses JWT-based authentication, role-based authorization, and exposes Actuator endpoints for monitoring.

+Note: Postman collection is given in the root directory.
 ---

 ## Table of Contents